NN-Chowdh/Justice-Centered-Data-Design/src/MIDTERM/midterm.md

 ## Grouping 1 - Books by Historical Era and Publisher

 I want to analyze publishing trends over time by grouping books into historical eras and then by publisher within each era.
-This approach will help me understand how publishing activity has evolved across different time periods and which publishers were most active during specific eras.
+It will help me understand how publishing activity has evolved across different time periods and which publishers were most active during specific eras.
 By using 25-year periods, I can create meaningful historical divisions that might reveal interesting patterns in the publishing industry.

 **Procedures of grouping plan:**